Kissing bugs

 About

-The Western Bloodsucking Conenose is found in the southwestern United States and Mexico.
-In California, the bug can be found in the foothill areas.
+Kissing bugs are bloodsucking pests that prey on different wild animals and humans.
 The bug's body is about the size of a penny, dark brown to black, and can have a small tan-edged abdomen.

 Kissing bugs normally bite at night while their prey is asleep.
 The bites appear as one or a few about 1/4" apart in a line.
-The bites are usually painless but may swell and itch for a couple of days.
+They are usually painless but may swell and itch for a couple of days.
 Half of the people who are bitten may have a bad reaction the second time.
 Kissing bug bites are often confused with spider and tick bites.

 Chagas disease